Beyond Majority Voting: LLM Aggregation by Leveraging Higher-Order Information: Experiments

 \section{Experiments}

 We organize our experiments as follows.
 In \Cref{sec:sim}, we use simulations to demonstrate the advantages of ISP over MV and SP. \Cref{sec:method} introduces our methodology, showing how second-order information inspires the estimation of optimal weights in OW for unavailable accuracies.
-In \Cref{sec:setup,sec:result}, we apply our methods to reinforcement learning with human feedback (RLHF) and healthcare datasets, illustrating how both OW and ISP can improve upon MV in practice.
+In \Cref{sec:setup,sec:result}, we apply our methods to reinforcement learning with human feedback (RLHF) and healthcare datasets, showing that both OW and ISP in practice improve upon MV in an efficient, robust, and statistically significant manner.